POWER SAVING TECHNIQUES

 Total annual energy consumption is projected to be 16.4 megatonnes of oil equivalent (191 TWh) by 2020.
 In order to meet Denmark's overall target for 30% use of renewable energy in Gross final energy consumption, projected to 4.9 Mtoe (57 TWh), by 2020 (it was 17% in 2005) targets have been set for each sector.

-How many solar plants will be built in Serbia?
+How many power plants are in Taiwan?